danielmarbach/AzureMessagingOverchoice/EventHubs/README.md

 1. Add an application group and allow one message per second incoming
 1. Change application group to allow more messages per second  (or even better remove things again because caching can mess up things)

-#### Kafka Consumer

-1. Recreate the topicdemo event hubs if you played around with schemas otherwise you run into schema not found problems
-1. Delete the blob storage data and start fresh